Introduction

 resistance among tested isolates in the

+study group.
 [MRSA: Methicillin Resistant

 Staphylococcus aureus; ICR: Inducible